Skip to Content

 At least 1 of these must be true:

-You’ll need to provide a receipt for your expenses.
+You’ll need to provide a receipt for your expenses other than mileage.
 If you’re eligible for travel pay, we’ll pay the mileage rate or actual expense, whichever is less.

 If you use a free transportation service

-Free transportation services may include the Disabled American Veterans (DAV) system, VA Veterans Transportation Service (VTS), or other no-cost city or state transportation options.
+Free transportation services may include the Disabled American Veterans (DAV) system, VA Veterans Transportation Program (VTP), or other no-cost city or state transportation options.
 You can’t file for travel pay if you use a free transportation service for your trip because there are no expenses to reimburse.

-These types of transport are covered under special mode transportation reimbursement.
-You may be eligible for reimbursement if you meet the requirements listed here.
+You may be eligible for special mode transportation reimbursement if you meet the requirements listed here:

-You’re a Veteran traveling for care at a VA health facility or for VA-approved care at a facility in your community.
+• You’re a Veteran traveling to a VA health facility or to approved care in your community, and

-- A VA health care provider determines that your medical condition requires an ambulance or a specially equipped van for travel, and
+• A VA provider decides your medical condition requires an ambulance or specially equipped vehicle for travel, and

-For more information, talk with your VA health care team.
+For more information, contact your VA health care team.

 Call your VA health facility’s Beneficiary Travel contact.